Cognizant deploys Anthropic’s Claude to 350,000 staff, pushes enterprise AI

 "The combination of frontier AI with deep domain expertise and implementation capabilities is what makes this partnership so exciting and will absolutely accelerate AI in the enterprise," said Paul Smith, chief commercial officer at Anthropic.
 "Companies require trusted AI that combines cutting-edge performance with safety and reliability, which is why hundreds of thousands of businesses trust Claude.
 We're demonstrating this at scale by rolling out Claude to up to 3.5 lakh Cognizant employees and helping our joint clients do the same."
 Cognizant said it will engage clients through workshops and platform integrations using Claude to identify high-value AI use cases, accelerate pilot-to-production transitions, and measure outcomes across industries.

-Will 350,000 employees actually use Claude daily?
-Cognizant says the rollout aims to shift enterprises from tinkering to production‑grade AI.
-By embedding Anthropic’s Claude models, Claude Code, the Model Context Protocol and the Agent SDK into its existing engineering and industry platforms, the company hopes to give clients a unified toolchain.
+Will 350,000 employees really turn to Claude every day?
+Cognizant says the rollout is meant to push firms out of the tinkering stage and into production-grade AI.
+By plugging Anthropic’s Claude models, Claude Code, the Model Context Protocol and the Agent SDK into its current engineering and industry platforms, the company hopes to hand clients a single toolchain.

 Common Questions Answered